Skip to main content

 • Older Adults and People with Underlying Health Conditions

-People who are Pregnant, May Become Pregnant or are Breastfeeding
+Females Who Are Pregnant, Might Become Pregnant or Are Breastfeeding

 • 1 to 3 years old should eat 1 ounce per serving